prince776/HTTPWebServer/README.md

 Now add whatever supported files you want along with index.php and run it.
 It'll run at: localhost:8080

+## Requirements
+Make sure to install php, php-fpm and fast cgi

+`php-cgi` and `cgi-fcgi` should be executables.

 ### Note
 When using PHP_FPM you may want to use `sudo` so that the server can comunicate with fpm without getting access denied.